jaffakke/cfconfig-docs/using-the-cli/usage.md

 ### Embedded Commandbox Server

-If you run CFConfig from the web root of a Commandbox embedded server, you do not need to specicy the `from` or `to` parameters to reference it, and CFConfig will automatically default to the `luceeServer` format, which operates on the server context.
+If you run CFConfig from the web root of a Commandbox embedded server, you do not need to specify the `from` or `to` parameters to reference it, and CFConfig will automatically default to the `luceeServer` format, which operates on the server context.
 If you wish to interact with the web context \(which has little distinction in a CommandBox server since there's only one web context per server\) you will need to provide the explicit `luceeWeb` format by using either the `toFormat` or `fromFormat` parameters.

 ```text
 cfconfig show fromFormat=luceeWeb